The Learnable Typewriter: A Generative Approach to Text Analysis: Experiments

-\paragraph{The Copiale cipher.} The Copiale cipher is an oculist German text dating back to a 18th century secret society~\cite{knight_copiale_2011}.
-Opposite to Baro et al.~\cite{baro_generic_2019} which uses a binarized version of the dataset, we train our model on the original text-line images, which we segmented using the {docExtractor}~\cite{monnier_docextractor_2020} and manually assigned to the annotations, {respecting} the train-val-test split of Baro et al.~\cite{baro_generic_2019} with 711-156-908 lines each.
-The total number of distinct annotated characters is 112.
-This dataset is challenging because of the large number and wide variety of characters and calligraphic elements.
-However, the characters are in general well separated from each other, and despite being handwritten, most of them exhibit a limited variability. \paragraph{Fontenay manuscripts.} The Fontenay dataset contains digitized charters that originate from the Cistercian abbey of Fontenay in Burgundy (France)~\cite{pal,dh2022} and were created during the 12th and early 13th century.
+\item \textit{Fontenay manuscripts.} The Fontenay dataset contains digitized charters that originate from the Cistercian abbey of Fontenay in Burgundy (France)~\cite{pal,dh2022} and were created during the 12th and early 13th century.
 Each document has been digitized and each line has been manually segmented and transcribed.
 For our experiments, we selected a subset of 14 different documents sharing a similar script which falls into the family of praegothica scripts.
 These correspond to 163 lines, using 47 distinct characters.
 While they were carefully written and preserved, these documents are still very challenging (\Cref{fig:paleo_qual}).
 They exhibit degradation, clear intra-document letter shape variations, and letters can overlap or be joined by ligature marks.
-Moreover, each document represents only a small amount of data, e.g., the ones used in~\Cref{fig:paleo_qual} contain between 8 and 25 lines.
+Moreover, each document represents only a small amount of data, e.g., the ones used in~\Cref{fig:paleo_qual} contain between 8 and 25 lines. \end{itemize}

-\paragraph{Metric.} To evaluate our models for Optical Character Recognition, we use the standard Character Error Rate (CER) metric.
-Given ground-truth and predicted sequences of characters, $\sigma$ and $\hat{\sigma}$, it is defined as:
+\paragraph{Metrics.} Our goal is to capture the shape of all characters and position them precisely in each text line.
+Such fine-grained annotation is however not available in existing datasets.
+Instead, to provide a quantitative evaluation of our models, we report L2 reconstruction error ('Rec.' in the tables) and Character Error Rate (CER).
+CER is the standard metric for Optical Character Recognition (OCR).
+Given ground-truth and predicted sequences of characters, $\sigma$ and $\hat{\sigma}$, it is defined as the minimum number of substitutions $S$, deletions $D$, and insertions $I$ of characters necessary to match the predicted sequence $\hat{\sigma}$ to the ground truth sequence $\sigma$, normalized by the size of the ground truth sequence $|\sigma|$: